Top tips for travelling with cash, card or cheque

-Have you ever been traveling on your own and used an ATM which swallowed your card?
+Have you ever been travelling on your own and used an ATM which swallowed your card?
 What if this happened at 7 am, meaning no banks are open?
 And upon checking your wallet, (which doesn’t have any cash in it) your stomach drops as you realise you haven’t got a train ticket which means you can’t get to the airport and the flight leaves in an hour…

 If this sounds familiar or like your worst travel nightmare, get prepared for your next trip.
 Here are some tips for carrying cash or plastic when you next go on holiday.